stchang/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 ```

 We now have the key ingredients to define a procedure, `walk/bind`, that will
-serve as the primary vehicle to perform type checking on a sequence of forms,
+serve as the primary vehicle to type check a sequence of forms,
 threading binding information through using a definition context.
 Processing
 sequences of defintions and expressions will iterate through them one at a time,
 and for each form `e`:

-- `local-expand` `e` using our internal definition context, resulting in an `e-`.
+1. `local-expand` using our internal definition context, resulting in an `e-`.
-- Retrieve the type of `e` from the metadata of `e-` using Turnstile's `typeof` helper.
+2. Retrieve the type of `e` from the metadata of `e-` using Turnstile's
+   [`typeof`][22] helper.
-- Check if `e` defined a binding, in which case add it to the context.
+3. Check if `e` defined a binding, in which case add it to the context.

 Aggregating the expanded syntax and type of each form as we go along, we get